 This means that if a policyholder has children, parents, siblings or a spouse who live with them, these individuals are covered – but not the policyholder’s unmarried domestic partner.
-And while your policy may give you the option of covering the personal property of a “guest”, it is unlikely your boyfriend or girlfriend will be considered a guest if they live with you full time.
+And while your policy may give you the option of choosing to cover your domestic partner's personal property after a loss, no such option exists in the event of a liability claim against them.

 So what can be done to extend coverage on your home policy to the partner you live with?
 There are a couple potential solutions.

 In some cases, you may be able to make your home insurance a joint policy.
 This would mean that you share ownership and control of the policy with your partner, and you also share all the coverage.
 Normally a joint policy won’t cost any more than a policy written in just one name.
 The problem is getting a joint policy often requires that you both own the home.
 Or if you are a renter, some carriers may require that you are both on the lease.
 Another thing to keep in mind with a joint policy is that you will probably both be named on any claim checks or refund checks, which perhaps may not appeal to you.

 Another solution which might be better is to add your partner as an additional “insured person”.
 This coverage option is often called the “Other Members of your Household endorsement".
 As the sole policyholder, you still maintain exclusive control and ownership of your policy and your partner probably won’t be named on claim checks.
 You will, however, usually pay an extra charge for this (often $50 to $75 per year), and this option is not available with all insurance companies.